thinkaliker/note-publish/README.md

 This can be run locally or anywhere that can run node.js + some dependencies (I picked Vercel in this instance).

+Skip to "Configuring notable.app" if you just want to use the instance I've set up.

 # Requirements
 - Get a github personal access token and add the repo permission
-- Configure `SAMPLE.env` and fill/replace with your desired setup
+- Configure `SAMPLE.env` and fill/replace with your desired setup - you will need these values later
-  - `NOTABLE_PASSWORD`: the password you set in Notable (default is none, recommend changing it, I suggest something long and unguessable)
   - `GITHUB_USER`: the username of the Github account
   - `GITHUB_REPO`: the name of the Github repository
   - `GITHUB_AUTH`: the Github Personal Access Token for the account
   - `GITHUB_PATH`: the path within the repo where the file should end up (content/blog is provided as an example)
   - `BLOG_URL`: the resulting published URL - this is only to provide Notable with the URL to copy to your clipboard.
 If you have a different blog setup, feel free to leave it as is, however you will have to retrieve the published URL by hand.
-- Rename `SAMPLE.env` to just `.env`
-- Files must contain a front matter with the following fields
+- Notable files must contain a front matter with the following fields at a minimum
   - date (in 2021-11-30T20:00:00-07:00 format)
   - slug (for blog url)